 - Transactional or eCommerce data, such as purchase value, products, sizes, shop location, customer value, basket abandonment, etc. But also using loyalty cards or coupons connecting the bricks visitor to her clicks online.

 - Web and behavioural data, such as page views, clicks, apps used, and buttons clicked.
 Think of the Google Analytics of a single person.

 - Satisfaction scores from reviews, inquiries, feedback forms, NPS, CSAT, etc.

-- Contextual information, such as the weather, holidays, income based on postal codes, credit risk scores are typically used to enrich the data events.
+- Contextual information, such as the weather, holidays, income based on postal codes, and credit risk scores are typically used to enrich the data events.

-In general, this data is called first party data, or “your data”.
-High in value, real-time and personalised.
+In general, this data is called first-party data, or “your data”.
+High in value, real-time, and personalised.
 As opposed to second or third-party data, which is usually bought or accessed through data marketplaces or ad exchanges.
 Such data is not personalised and can only be used for category or interest targeting.

 Imagine running a soccer team.
 You have two major revenue drivers: seats & sponsoring.
 As a commercial director, you want to fill the stadium to capacity and get the most out of sponsorship deals you set up.
 About 81% of your stadium is filled by seasonal ticket holders.
 How are you going to fill up the remaining seats?